The Non-Practising Class is for registrants who want to keep their membership at times when they are not practicing in Ontario.

 - pay all fees required under the by-laws

-- provide evidence of practice as an RN, RPN or NP (as applicable) within three years prior to the date of meeting all other requirements for reinstatement
+- provide evidence of practice as an RN, RPN or NP (as applicable) within three years prior to the date of meeting all other requirements for reinstatement.
+CNO may extend this timeframe if it is in the interest of public safety.

 - complete either the RN/RPN Jurisprudence Examination or RN(EC) Jurisprudence Examination within the five years before they apply for reinstatement